MetPX/sarracenia/doc/Admin.rst

 with 256 MB of RAM, and 700MB of swap taken from a 20 GByte disk.
-Such a tiny configuration is able to keep up with almost a full feed from dd.weather.gc.ca (which includes, all public facing weather and environmental data from Environment and Climate Change Canada.) the large numerical prediction files (GRIB and multiple GRIB's in tar files) were excluded to reduce bandwidth usage, but in terms of performance in message passing, it kept up with one client quite well.
+Such a tiny configuration is able to keep up with almost a full feed from dd.weather.gc.ca (which includes, all public facing weather and environmental data from Environment and Climate Change Canada).
+The large numerical prediction files (GRIB and multiple GRIB's in tar files) were excluded to reduce bandwidth usage, but in terms of performance in message passing, it kept up with one client quite well.